 - The size of the brush head is large

 “Very sleek, soft, clean and pricey.”

-Traci’s Quip review from the lifestyle blog Poppie Lady, is short, sweet and gets to the point.
+Traci's Quip toothbrush review from the lifestyle blog Poppie Lady is short, sweet, and gets to the point.
 She says that she and her family have been using Quip brushes for around two years, and the overall impression is positive.

-The best thing about Quip seems to be the esthetics.
-As far as style goes, they’re on par with your iPhone or Macbook.
-They have a very gentle vibration and soft bristles that her dentist said is actually a positive when it comes to brushing teeth.
+The best thing about the Quip electric toothbrush seems to be the aesthetics.
+As far as style goes, they're on par with your iPhone or Macbook.
+They have a very gentle vibration and soft bristles that her dentist said are actually positive when it comes to brushing teeth.